EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 'So, everything in this simulation is an object and I can directly mutate their values.
-Of course, there are permissions and privileges, dos and donts but the fact still remains.
+Of course, there are permissions and privileges, dos and donts, but the fact still remains.
 I wonder if I can print the objects somehow?
 That would be an awesome push to my progress!'

 Since the function definition looked like Haskell, I decided to try out one of its inbuilt function.